-You spend a good amount of time on the basics of balance, start and stop – but what about the chairlift?
-Part of building your confidence as a new snowboarder is mastering the chairlift and here are our 5 Tips for How to Get On and Off a Chairlift.
-Check out the guide with Sunglass Rob from SportRx and Kevin from SnowboardProCamp.
+You spend a good amount of time on the basics of balance, start, and stop - but what about the chairlift?
+Part of building your confidence as a new snowboarder is mastering getting on and off the chairlift.
+Stick around as we drop 5 tips to help you look like a pro!

 To give you the most control and balance when getting on and off the chairlift, you will need to have your front foot strapped in and your back foot free.